theduke/crates-io-api/README.md

 # crates_io_api

-A client for the [crates.io](https://crates.io) API.
+A Rust client for the [crates.io](https://crates.io) API.

-It aims to provide an easy to use and complete client for retrieving detailed information about Rust's crate ecosystem.
+This crate aims to provide an easy to use and complete client for retrieving detailed information about Rust's crate ecosystem.

+Both a synchronous and a Tokio/futures based async client are provided.

 ## How to use